-Disney is truly making strides when it comes to representation.
-The latest news of diverse Disney characters is the announcement of Disney’s first ever Jewish Latina Princess, and we can’t wait to meet her!
+Disney is indeed making strides when it comes to representation.
+The latest news of diverse Disney characters is the announcement of Disney’s first-ever Jewish Latina Princess; we can’t wait to meet her!

-“I am to voice Disney’s first Jewish princess,” wrote Sigler, who is a Jewish Latina woman herself (her father is Jewish and her mother is Cuban and converted to Judaism).
+“I am to voice Disney’s first Jewish princess,” wrote Sigler, a Jewish Latina woman herself (her father is Jewish, and her mother is Cuban and converted to Judaism).

 I am so excited to voice Disney’s first Jewish princess 💁🏽♀️❤️❤️❤️ https://t.co/TISMnknDyQ